cindyloo/devart-template/project_summary.md

 ## Flat New World
 or The Land of the H(ij)acked Self

-## Authors
-Cindy Sherman Bishop, @cindyloo
+## Cindy Sherman Bishop, @cindyloo
-- Insert other author(s) name, surname, github account (one per list element)

 ## Description
 Mark-making and story-telling are innate human traits.
 This interactive installation/app illuminates these traits with a cartoon-feed (perhaps stop-motion/frame extraction] of a "h(ij)acked" live video stream.
-Participants can draw additional images to augment the feed (via app touch or oF hand-tracking).
+Participants can draw additional images and/or text bubbles to augment the feed (via app touch or oF hand-tracking).
 As such, it examines the proliferation and consumption of the modern day digital "portrait."

 As an artist, I have sketched and painted all my life.
 With the advent of the digital selfie, I find this digital portraiture very curious.
 Are selfies portraits or are they more like caricatures?
 If portraiture may be defined as a captured moment in time embeding an emotional quality then yes...
 I think?
 How about our ever-growing video library?
 Where is the creative process now that we do not require painterly expertise, a skilled hand, nor expensive photography equipment?
 Furthermore, how are these images interpreted and consumed by others?

-As a software developer, I want to reverse-engineer this new digital image-making process.
-I want to deconstruct digital video and go backwards to the nexus of portraiture, the tenderness of a line, the emotional connection.
-I am curious to see what happens when I "hack" the digital image, frame-by-frame, and reconstruct not a carbon-copy of the present moment but more of an artistic interpretation?
-Can I leverage video's reflexive nature in a commentary about the proliferation of the selfie?
-Will my result merely an animated avatar of the onlooker or something more meaningful?
-I wish to capture these individual narratives and compose them into an ongoing kind of movie, a mediated video stream that is more than what it appears, as our data and online identities are more than just fodder for corporate consumption.
+As a software developer, I will reverse-engineer this new digital image-making process.
+I want to deconstruct digital video via opencv and go backwards into the nexus of portraiture, the tenderness of a line, the emotional connection.
+I am curious to see what happens when I "hack" the digital image, frame-by-frame, and reconstruct not a carbon-copy of the present moment but more of an artistic interpretation.
+Can I leverage video's reflexive nature in a commentary about the origin and rise of the selfie?
+Will my result merely an animated avatar or something more meaningful?
+The installation will capture these individual narratives and compose them into an ongoing mashup movie, a mediated video stream that is more than your average 'selfie' feed, as our data and online identities are more than just fodder for corporate consumption.

 #Link to Prototype
+coming soon!

 [Example Link](http://www.google.com "Example Link")